sukykaur/AzureNIST800-171/PaaSWAOverview.md

 ![alt text](https://github.com/sukykaur/AzureNIST800-171/blob/master/Azure%20Security%20and%20Compliance%20Blueprint%20-%20NIST%20800-171%20PaaS%20Web%20App%20Threat%20Model.PNG?raw=true)

 ## Compliance documentation
-The [Azure Security and Compliance Blueprint – NIST SP 800-171 Customer Responsibility Matrix](https://aka.ms/gdprCRM) lists controller and processor responsibilities for all NIST SP 800-171 articles.
-Please note that for Azure services, a customer is usually the controller and Microsoft acts as the processor.
+The [Azure Security and Compliance Blueprint - NIST SP 800-171 Customer Responsibility Matrix](https://aka.ms/gdprCRM) lists all security controls required by NIST SP 800-171.
+This matrix details whether the implementation of each control is the responsibility of Microsoft, the customer, or shared between the two.

-The [Azure Security and Compliance Blueprint - NIST SP 800-171 PaaS Web Application Implementation Matrix](https://aka.ms/gdprPaaSWeb) provides information on which NIST SP 800-171 articles are addressed by the PaaS web application architecture, including detailed descriptions of how the implementation meets the requirements of each covered article.
+The [Azure Security and Compliance Blueprint - NIST SP 800-171 PaaS Web Application Implementation Matrix](https://aka.ms/gdprPaaSWeb) provides information on which NIST SP 800-171 controls are addressed by the PaaS web application architecture, including detailed descriptions of how the implementation meets the requirements of each covered control.

 ## Guidance and recommendations